Coastal Access Toolkit

 Accessing the Maine Coast is a self-help resource for Maine people.

 This website contains information to help waterfront users, coastal communities, and land owners address issues related to coastal access.
-The intent of this website is to offer specific tools that address specific needs.
+The intent of this website is to offer specific tools to coastal stakeholders in Maine communities to facilitate their ability to cooperatively address access issues, possibly reducing the need for litigation.

 About the Project